Please take a look at the following two minute video. It’s a good introduction to my stories about the use of data in the workplace.

 I had several opportunities that noon to check out the pump with the bad readings and found that on two occasions the readouts inside were several dollars less than what the pump actually read.
 Those customers had told the counter person that the smaller numbers were correct, paid their bill and left.
 It looked like those two customers had figured out how to beat the system/process and buy gas at a cheaper price than others.
 I wondered how many other customers were beating the system but I did not have the time to hang around for several days to find out.

-A couple of months later I ask the manger how things were going.
+A couple of months later, I ask the manager how things were going.
 The smile on his face told me the whole story.
 Gas revenues were up at that store and the shortages had almost completely disappeared.
 He also had not needed to sit down with his good employee and tell her she was going to have to find a position with some other company.

 Another event from the past that is a good example of measuring the process to help understand the present and predict the future involved the same convenience store and manager.
 One summer he approached me very upset and afraid for his job.
 Things had been going well at his stores until the May financials came out in June and he was going to have to explain the reason/s to his boss.